Nat Geo Wild: Internationally

 The Asian version of the channel launched in Australia on 15 November 2009 on Austar and Foxtel.

 A high definition feed launched on Foxtel on 1 November 2010.
 Although the HD feed was expected to launch on Austar in late 2010/early 2011, the channel did not launch until 1 July 2012, after Foxtel acquired Austar.

 On 1 February 2015, Nat Geo Wild launched on Australian IPTV service Fetch TV.

+On 14 February 2017, the channel was made available in HD for Fetch TV customers.

-Nat Geo Wild, alongside National Geographic, will officially cease broadcasting in Australia and New Zealand on 1 April 2023.
+Nat Geo Wild, alongside National Geographic, officially ceased broadcasting in Australia and New Zealand on 1 April 2023.